ktsakalozos/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

     juju config flume-kafka kafka_topic='<topic_name>'

-If desired, create a new topic (and verify successful creation) with:
+If no existing topic is available, create and verify a new topic with:

     juju run-action kafka/0 create-topic topic=<topic_name> \
      partitions=1 replication=1